41 Comping Tips

 Post your own finds

-The competitions board is a community, and etiquette dictates you post your own finds, as well as looking at the ones already posted.
+The Competitions Time board is a community, and etiquette dictates you post your own finds, as well as looking at the ones already posted.
 It's unscientifically believed that posting your own comps increases your chances of winning.

 Where to hunt out comps